rusty-electron/ml_deployment/README.md

 ## Future Work

-* Conducting hand-on experiments and deployment tests for each machine learning deployment option to assess more criteria.
-More specificlly, **Deployment Time Analysis**, **Cost Evaluation, **Cross-Platform Compatibility and Interoperability, **Scalability and Performance Testing, **User Experience and Ease of Use.********
+* Conducting hands-on experiments and deployment tests for each machine learning deployment framework to assess more criteria.
+More specifically, **Deployment Time Analysis**, **Cost Evaluation**, **Cross-Platform Compatibility and Interoperability**, **Scalability and Performance Testing, User Experience** and **Ease of Use** should be considered.
-* **Extend the comparative analysis** to include ML frameworks for other stages of the MLops process, such as data preparation, model design, and model training.
+* **Extend the comparative analysis** to include ML frameworks for other stages of the MLops process, such as data preparation, model design and model training.
-* **Refine the analysis** to each use case domain, compare and analyze the strengths and weaknesses of these options in each domain i.e. in training computer vision model, LLM etc. This can also extend to analysis of their most advanced libraries or features.
+* **Refine the analysis** for domain specific use cases, compare and analyze the strengths and weaknesses of these framework in task specific models i.e., computer vision models, LLMs, LSTMs, etc. This is because different frameworks are optimized for different tasks.
-* **Market analysis** such like comparing their popularity and pricing plan in different aspects like user-group, security, unique selling points etc.
+* **Market analysis** by comparing their popularity and pricing plan in different aspects such as user-group, security, low-latency use case, etc.

 ## License